The History of OUR Center

 In 2016, OUR Center served 129,711 meals in the Hospitality Center, distributed 755,556 pounds of emergency groceries to 14,295 households.
 Obviously, the commitment to strive for a better community continues today.
 Providing compassionate support for the city’s needy population, whether it is the homeless, working poor, aging or despondent, this organization will continue to be the beacon it was envisioned to be many years ago…Indeed, because of the OUR Center, this community is a lot better.
 The job continues!

 Thanks to John Maher, volunteer of more than 17 years, for providing this historical narrative.

 What’s in a name?

-One of the individuals who helped initial planning was Margo Tiller.
+One of the individuals who helped with initial planning was Margo Tiller of Spirit of Peace Catholic Community.
 The night before one of the meetings, she had a dream in which she saw St. John the Baptist Catholic Church’s Samaritan House, already designated to be the Hospitality Center and food bank for the cooperative venture.
 Above its door was a sign reading “OUR Center”.
-The next day, she happily reported to the group, “I’ve got the name for us!”
+The next day, she happily reported to the group, “I’ve got the name for us!”.
 Eric Doering then suggested having OUR stand for “Outreach United Resource” would give the name more significance and the full name was adopted.